Powerlated/OptimeGBA/README.md

  - Passing all of [jsmolka's gba-suite](https://github.com/jsmolka/gba-suite) CPU instruction tests
  - Timers and DMA are implemented
  - Audio is fully implemented and sounds great on most games
- - Limited emulation of the Pixel Processing Unit (PPU)
+ - Almost complete emulation of the Pixel Processing Unit (PPU)
-    - Non-affine background rendering
+    - Affine and non-affine background rendering
     - Affine and non-affine sprite support
     - Alpha blending
     - Windowing